NEWS FROM D&P YOUR DMC FOR SPAIN AND MORE…

 SHOWS: music, theatre, dance, gastronomy, fashion…

-A stroll full of fun and magic with millions of light sources that illuminate the Garden in a concept created by the LETSGO production company, which is behind international hits, such as Ghost, The Addams Family or Dirty Dancing.
+Since its creation, the Naturaleza Encendida project has been present in various cities around Spain, bringing together more than 1 million national and international visitors.
+A stroll full of fun and magic with millions of light sources that illuminate the Garden in a concept created by the LETSGO production company.

 TRADE SHOWS & CONGRESSES